n2cy/Project1/README.md

 ---------------------------------------------------------------------------------------

-3.to compil this program, write this command in your linux terminal:
+3.to run this program, write this command in your linux terminal:

 ./run